martin1975/cdnspeedtest/README.md

 CDN Speed Test
 ==============

-CDN Speed Test is aimed to test the performance of the [https://www.ovh.com/fr/cdn/](OVH CDN "OVH Content Delivery Network") in terms of delivery speed as compared to the same content (or a similar one) loaded without the help of the CDN.
+CDN Speed Test is aimed to test the performance of the [OVH CDN](https://www.ovh.com/fr/cdn/ "OVH Content Delivery Network") in terms of delivery speed as compared to the same content (or a similar one) loaded without the help of the CDN.

 Installing
 ----------